fpgaprince/rtd/docs/source/fundamentals.rst

 Decimal
 ^^^^^^^^^^^^^^
 The most commmonly known one, taught at an early age is the decimal system.
 It is a most convenient one we use day to day.

 We use it so much without thinking about it, but each digit/pace in a number, 1024 holds a weight.
 From right to left, we have the ones place, the tens place, the hundreds, and the thousands.

 .. math::

     1024    = 1x1000 + 0*100 + 2*10 + 4*1

             = 1x10^3 + 0x10^2 + 2*10^1 + 4*10^0

 A number can be fractional.
 1024.275

 In which .275 is the fractional part.
 From left to right we have the tenths place, hundredths, thousandths, and so on.
 Notice the "th" here to represent fraction when we speak of it in comparison to the whole number in the ladder.

 .. math::

     .275    = 2*0.1 + 7*0.01 + 5*0.001

             = 2*10^-1 + 7*10^-2 + 5*10^-3

 The number of places to the right of the decimal, represents how precise we want to be and is called precision.

 There are 3 other systems we use, binary, hexadecimal and otcal.
 Although I have not really ever used octal, but have seen it.. the other two are heavily used.

-    Binary is heavily use due to the
+The binary system is used because it lends itself well to the nature of digital system where only two states are recognized, on or off, Vdd or GND and 1 or 0.
+Furthermore, boolean algebra deals with logic operations/manipulation in which the input/output values can only be true or false and 1 or 0, again, two values/state.

 Lends itself to..

 Binary